 \section{Post-processing}

-The output of \Figaro is so far not the upper-triangular matrix $\mat R$ but a matrix $\mat R_0$ that consists of linearly many rows in the size of the input matrices.
-The transformation of $\mat R_0$ into $\mat R$ is the task of a post-processing step that we describe in this section.
+The output of \Figaro is so far not an upper-triangular matrix, but a matrix $\mat R_0$ consisting of linearly many rows in the size of the input matrices.
+The transformation of $\mat R_0$ into the final upper-triangular matrix $\mat R$ is the task of a post-processing step that we describe in this section.
 This step can be achieved by general techniques for QR factorization, such as Householder transformations and textbook Givens rotations approaches.
 The approach we present here exploits the structure of $\mat R_0$, which has large blocks of zeros.

-The non-zero blocks of $\mat R_0$ are either tails of matrices (see line~\ref{alg2label:res1} of Algorithm~\ref{alg:figaro}), generalized tails of sets of matrices (line~\ref{alg2label:res2}), or the content of the matrix $\Data$ at the end of the execution of \Figaro (line~\ref{alg2label:res3}).
+The non-zero blocks of $\mat R_0$ are either tails of matrices (see line~\ref{alg2label:res1} of Alg.\@~\ref{alg:figaro}), generalized tails of sets of matrices (line~\ref{alg2label:res2}), or the content of the matrix $\Data$ at the end of the execution of \Figaro (line~\ref{alg2label:res3}).
 In a first post-processing step, these blocks are upper-triangularized individually and potentially arising all-zero rows are discarded.
-In a second post-processing step, the block of resulting rows is made upper-triangular, leading to the matrix $\mat R$.
+In a second post-processing step, the resulting block of rows is transformed into the upper-triangular matrix $\mat R$.

 In both steps we need to make blocks of rows upper-triangular, i.e., we need to compute their QR decomposition.
 This can be done using off-the-shelf Householder transformations.
-We implemented an alternative method dubbed THIN \cite{golub1986parallel, da2002new}.
+We implemented an alternative method dubbed THIN \cite{golub1986parallel,da2002new}.
 It first divides the rows of a block among the available threads, each thread then applies a sequence of Givens rotations to bring its share of rows into upper-triangular form.
 Then THIN uses a classical parallel Givens rotations approach \cite[p.~257]{matrix2016comp} on the collected intermediate results to obtain the final upper-triangular matrix.

 All approaches need time $\bigO(MN^2)$, where $M$ is the number of rows and $N$ is the number of columns of the input $\mat R_0$ to post-processing.
 While the main part of \Figaro works in linear time in the overall number of rows and columns of the input matrices (Theorem~\ref{thm:figaro}), post-processing is only linear in the number of rows.